As I See It - by Jason Y. Ng

 This Hong Kong Blog, "AS I SEE IT", can be impressive, particularly to those English-speaking readers living outside of this city.

-Behind the scene, much efforts and possibly a fair amount of money have been putting in to promote this blog and especially to advertise the well-crafted image that the blogger Jason Y. Ng projects for himself on the Internet and to his intended audience in Hong Kong and beyond.
+In terms of culture and language, the blogger Jason Y. Ng sees Hong Kong quite differently from the ordinary natives.
+We can see why some humorous natives would poke fun at his mindset.
+Behind the scene, much efforts and possibly a fair amount of money have been putting in to promote this blog and especially to advertise the well-crafted image that Jason Y. Ng projects for himself on the Internet and to his intended audience in Hong Kong and beyond.
 An extraordinary large number of paid Internet search results appears under Jason Y. Ng's name.

 "AS I SEE IT", an English-language blog, is mainly written about the natives for the non-native audience.
 Jason Y. Ng writes well.
 His syntax, phrasing, and the idioms he uses tell much about his background, identity, and where he spent most of his life in the past.
 "As I SEE IT" along with several of Jason Y. Ng's other websites can be considered as commercial sites; he has something to sell from all his websites.

 Hongkongers are not Westerners.
 Carrying a overwhelming air of "Western-ness", Jason Y. Ng is not someone the natives can resonate or identify with.
 Very few Hongkongers live the lifestyle that his community lives in.
 To suggest otherwise is misleading and disingenuous.
 However, to be fair, you may happen to be Jason Y. Ng's prospective customer, a member of his target audience, and deem his writing illuminating.

+Intentionally or unintentionally, Jason Y. Ng evades the fact that English in HK is mainly used for commerce by the majority population, not for politics, nor for matters of the heart.
 What people, living on their own land, would conduct their own politics and social life, or share their inner thoughts among themselves in a language other than their mother-tongue?
+We are quite certain that conversing with one's lover in English is not exactly very romantic, intimate, sexy, or emotionally satisfying among the local Cantonese-speaking majority.